garlic0x1/coalton-threads/README.md

-Threads and Concurrency Operations for Coalton
+Primitive Threads and Concurrency Operations for Coalton

 This library is a wrapper over [bordeaux-threads](https://github.com/sionescu/bordeaux-threads) with